Market Correction Mechanism

 The Regulation tasked ACER and the European Securities and Markets Authority (ESMA) with assessing the market effects from the introduction of the MCM and submitting their MCM effect assessment reports to the European Commission by 1 March 2023.

-The aim of the two reports was to assist the Commission in its decision of extending the Market Correction Mechanism (MCM) to the derivatives traded at other Virtual Trading Points (‘VTPs’) in the EU and in assessing whether the key design elements of the MCM need to be reviewed.
-ACER and ESMA already published preliminary reports on 23 January 2023.
+The aim of the two reports was to assist the Commission in its decision of extending the Market Correction Mechanism (MCM) to the derivatives traded at other Virtual Trading Points (‘VTPs’) in the EU and in assessing whether the key design elements of the MCM needed to be reviewed.
+ACER and ESMA published preliminary reports on 23 January 2023.

 See ACER news (1 March 2023) on its assessment report on the effects of the gas Market Correction Mechanism.